 Fortifications along Essaouira's coast

-After breakfast, make your way west to the Atlantic coast and to the laid-back beach town of Essaouira.
+After breakfast, join your driver for the three-hour transfer west to the Atlantic coast and to the laid-back beach town of Essaouira.
 Your route will take you over extensive rolling plains and through endemic argan forests.
 If you're lucky, you may see goats in the trees grazing on the argan fruit, a sight seen when grass pasture is limited or unavailable.
 Along the way, there is an option to stop at an Argan Oil Cooperative to see how the precious and expensive oil is extracted from the nut.

 windsurfing and kite boarding in Essaouira, Morocco